VIDEO: Mass Maritime takes custody of TS Patriot State

 A number of federal, state, and local legislators were on hand during the October 1 welcoming ceremony, including U.S. Senator Elizabeth Warren and U.S Congressman William Keating, former Deputy MARAD Administrator Richard Balzano, and State Representatives Mathew Muratore, Patrick Kearney, and Steven Xiarhos.

-Additionally, Chair of the Board of Trustees of MMA Brian Connor read a proclamation from Governor Maura Healey that declared October 11 as “Patriot State” Day in the Commonwealth.
+Additionally, Chair of the Board of Trustees of MMA Brian Connor read a proclamation from Gov. Maura Healey that declared October 11 as “Patriot State” Day in the Commonwealth.

-“Massachusetts leads the world in maritime training, and the ship we’re celebrating today ensures that that will be true for generations to come,” said Senator Warren.
+“Massachusetts leads the world in maritime training, and the ship we’re celebrating today ensures that that will be true for generations to come,” said Sen. Warren.

 “The marine industry represents 90% of our global trade, and in the U.S. represents 650,000 jobs,” added Congressman Keating.
 “This ship, and this program, ensures we have what we need to stay competitive and excel worldwide.”